Mirith/Verb-categorizer/readme.md

 # Usage

 You will need [spaCy](https://spacy.io/docs/usage/) and python installed to run the program yourself.
-As of right now, the programs run quite slowly.
-Hopefully this will be remedied in further updates.
+As of right now, the programs run quite slowly.  ~~Hopefully this will be remedied in further updates.~~  Unless I get a nicer computer I don't think this will happen any time soon!

 # Files